lilamcilveen/Librarian-Simulator/README.txt

 # LibrarySimulator

+Purpose:
-Purpose: The purpose of this software is to add books to either a fiction or non-fiction library.
+	The purpose of this software is to add books to either a fiction or non-fiction library.
 	Once the library is complete, the books will be sorted and displayed.
-	 This program makes use of many software engineering concepts introduced.
+	This program makes use of many software engineering concepts introduced in COMP2404 at Carleton University.

 Developer & Development Date: Iqra McIlveen - November 15, 2018